Kazakuri/commission.tenka.dev/content/artwork/2021-03-30-kuryu-lv100/index.md

 Please check back later.

 {% request() %}
-栗柚くりゅーNice to meet you, <TODO>!
+Nice to meet you, Kuryu!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-甜花ちゃんがどうにか猫耳になっちゃいました！ 「あれ？何があった！？」って思っているのパニックな感じが良いと思います 。
+Somehow, Tenka-chan has grown cat ears!
+I think a panicked feeling of "Huh?
+What happened!?" would be good.

-他の詳細をお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}